Cliff Maloney Jr.

 Director of Communications

 Matthew Boyer is a graduate of Rutgers University, where he first got involved with YAL.
-At Rutgers Matthew studied political science and German, and received great deal of publicity for his activism on campus.
+At Rutgers Matthew studied political science and German, and received a great deal of publicity for his activism on campus.
 He became the New Jersey State Chair, and was recognized as the Northeast State Chair of the Year in 2015.
 Matthew was also a contributor to The Daily Targum and The College Fix.
-Matthew is a Pennsylvania native who enjoys the outdoors, traveling, and trying new food.
+Matthew is a Pennsylvania native who enjoys the outdoors and traveling.

 Southeast Regional Director